block-core/bcips/bcip-002.md

 ## Abstract

-Enabling trustless swaps between blockcore blockchains
+Enabling trustless swaps between Blockcore blockchains

 ## Motivation

-Right now blockchain networks on blockcore need to use centralized exchanges to be able to swap coins.
+Right now blockchain networks on Blockcore need to use centralized exchanges to be able to swap coins.
 With atomic swaps anyone will be able to swap coins without a 3rd party dependency,
 additionally teams will be able to provide liquidity for onboarding new users on their blockchain network.